Lawrence Okolie: Professional career

+Cruiserweight

 Early career

-On 18 January 2017, Okolie announced his decision to turn professional, signing with Eddie Hearn and Matchroom Sport to compete in the cruiserweight division.
+On 18 January 2017, Okolie announced his decision to turn professional at the age of 24, signing with Eddie Hearn and Matchroom Sport to compete in the cruiserweight division.

 His first professional fight took place at the Manchester Arena in Manchester on 25 March 2017.
 It was on the undercard for the Jorge Linares vs. Anthony Crolla lightweight world championship fight.
 His opponent was 33 year old Geoffrey Cave, who had a record of no wins and two losses.
 The fight lasted 20 seconds and ended after Okolie landed two right hooks to the head of Cave.
 The referee stopped the fight immediately.
 His next bout took place in Glasgow, Scotland at The SSE Hydro on 15 April as part of the undercard for the world Ricky Burns vs. Julius Indongo super lightweight unification fight.
 He fought 35 year old journeyman Lukasz Rusiewicz.
 Okolie knocked Rusiewicz down twice in round one en route to a first-round stoppage.
 The time of stoppage was 2 minutes and 36 seconds.

 Okolie was scheduled to fight on the undercard of the mega heavyweight fight Anthony Joshua vs. Wladimir Klitschko on 29 April at the Wembley Stadium in London.
 On 25 April, it was announced that he would fight Russell Henshaw (7–4, 2 KOs), who he was supposed to fight on his debut.
 On the night, Okolie tweeted that he would no longer be fighting on the undercard.
 The reason for this was due to Wembley council having a curfew of 11:00pm and the main event was due to start at 10:00pm.
 The other fights on the undercard went longer than expected.